1920 Colorado Schoolhouse Converted to Home For Sale for $125K - NewsBreak

 1920 Colorado Schoolhouse Converted to Home For Sale for $125K

-Model, Colorado is an abandoned, unincorporated village in Las Animas County, but with cheap real estate...kool1079.com
+Model, Colorado is an abandoned, unincorporated village in Las Animas County, but with cheap real estate...mix1043fm.com

-Model, Colorado is an abandoned, unincorporated village in Las Animas County, but with cheap real estate...kool1079.com
+Model, Colorado is an abandoned, unincorporated village in Las Animas County, but with cheap real estate...mix1043fm.com